return42/sphkerneldoc/linux_src_doc/include/linux/netdevice_h.rst

 rx_nohandler
     nohandler dropped packets by core network on inactive devices, do not use this in drivers

+carrier_up_count
+    Number of times the carrier has been up

+carrier_down_count
+    Number of times the carrier has been down

 wireless_handlers
     List of functions to handle Wireless Extensions,